Donut-Digital/P4events/content/collections/pages/corporate-event-planning-lancashire.md

         content:
           -
             type: text
-            text: Conferences
+            text: 'Conferences that Inspire and Motivate'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'With delegates travelling from across the country, you may be feeling the pressure when it comes to organising your annual conference!
-Planning a full conference can be a hassle if you’ve never done it before but with our experience, you can feel rest assured that it will be a great success!
-We know the best motivational speakers and entertainment acts from across the Lancashire area and once we understand exactly what is required, we will endeavour to make your corporate conference the best event yet!'
+            text: 'Planning an annual conference can be overwhelming, but with our experience, you can rest assured it will be a great success.
+We have access to the best motivational speakers and entertainment acts in Lancashire, ensuring your corporate conference leaves a lasting impression.'
     type: image_bard_block
     enabled: true
   -